Shivamkumarpal/SUPERSTORE_SALES_FORECASTING/README.md

 3. Sales Forecasting: Leverage historic data and apply time serie generate sales forecasts for next 15 days

-4. Actionable Insights and Recommendations: End goal is to insights and actionable information that can drive strategic deci support the supermarket's goals for growth, efficiency, satisfaction
+4. Actionable Insights and Recommendations: End goal is to insights and actionable information that can drive strategic decision support the supermarket's goals for growth, efficiency, satisfaction